simon-glitch/simon-glitch.github.io/My_Way_of_Life/random_stuff/self_driving_cars.md

 **[i]:** [src 6] only dicusses engineers in the current space industry being inspired by the past of the industry.
 It does not discuss interdisciplinary (or interindustrious) inspiration of any kind.
 So, maybe I am stretching my tounge a little too thin here by including this source.

 # Other references
+*These are put on the APA References page, because they are merely axuliary*

 * 1:
     * name: Wired
-    * ~"ultrasonic sensors are cheap, ranging from as little as $15 to $200"
+    * text: <p style="color:green"> "ultrasonic sensors are cheap, ranging from as little as $15 to $200" </p>
-    * ~"GPS ... its cost needs to come down significantly from the current $6,000 figure"
+    * text: <p style="color:green"> "GPS ... its cost needs to come down significantly from the current $6,000 figure" </p>
     * https://www.wired.com/2015/04/cost-of-sensors-autonomous-cars/
 * 2:
     * name: Munish Gupta
     * site: Linked in
-    * To be honest
+    * title: Error Handling in Large-Scale Applications
     * https://www.linkedin.com/pulse/error-handling-large-scale-applications-munish-gupta-euutc/

 # Sources
 * 1:
-    * name: ELIZABETH E. JOH*
+    * name: Elizabeth E. Joh
     * https://www.nyulawreview.org/wp-content/uploads/2019/10/NYULawReview-94-Joh.pdf
 * 2:
     * name: William Ratoff